dusk-network/docs-public/src/content/docs/developer/smart-contract/guides/05-testing.md

 ---
 title: Testing
+description: Guide on how to test Dusk contracts.
 ---

 <!-- This guide will explain how to test a contract based on the previous counter Contract from [My first contract](/developer/smart-contract/guides/01-my-first-contract) -->